YAMEROOOO/plover-german-syllatype/README.md

-# Delta's German Stenography
+# YAMERO's German Stenotype

-This is the system plugin for Delta's German stenography system, designed by [YAMERO](https://github.com/YAMEROOOO) and implemented by [Kaoffie](https://github.com/Kaoffie).
+This is the system plugin for YAMERO's German stenography system, designed by [YAMERO](https://github.com/YAMEROOOO) and implemented by [Kaoffie](https://github.com/Kaoffie).

 ## Contents: